breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

   <!-- One statement that equals the whole command to run the project -->

 2.Run the script in your command terminal to start the server.
-You will now be able to see your program when you open localhost<num>.
+You will now be able to see your program when you open localhost:8000.
 Localhost number is the port number declared in your app.js file.

 !!! example "Example: Package.JSON- Port"
 <!-- screenshot of the port number in app.js -->

 !!! example "Example: Port Listener"

-3.Open your browser and use the url localhost:<num>.
+3.Open your browser and use the url localhost:8000.
 You will be able to see your html form.

 !!! example "Example: Browser URL"